 They spend a few weeks with this one or a few weeks with that one, and it does not hold up.
 The vast majority of these kids end up on the street.
-Our outreach vans from our Covenant Houses meet these kids every night and we invite them in to our Covenant trauma from rape, or other crimes on the street.
+Our outreach vans from our Covenant Houses meet these kids every night and we invite them in to our Covenant Houses.
+When it comes to the health questions of these kids, we have seen kids who have been exposed to tuberculosis, to hepatitis, to trauma from rape, or other crimes on the street.